 Conspiracy occurs when two or more people agree to partake in a criminal act in the future.
 When two or more people plan to break the law, and they then commit a crime together, they can be charged with the criminal offense they committed as well as conspiracy.
-In some cases, even if the people do not commit the crime they are planning, they can still be charged.
+In some cases, even if the people do not commit the planned crime, they can still be charged.

 Conspiracy charges can involve any criminal offense, including:

-According to Florida law, a conspiracy to commit a crime is only ranked one level below conviction for the crime itself.
-There are, however, some crimes where the conspiracy is listed separately and may be considered as severe as had the crime be committed.
-For example, it is considered to be just a serious to conspire as to commit a crime related to drug trafficking, bookmaking, murder, or causing aggravated abuse to cattle or horses.
+According to Florida law, a conspiracy to commit a crime is only ranked one level below conviction.
+However, there are some crimes where the conspiracy is listed separately and may be considered as severe as had the crime been committed.
+For example, it is considered just a serious to conspire to commit a crime related to drug trafficking or murder.

-These are considered "inchoate" offenses, meaning they are not fully developed, but may be punished as if they had been fully completed.
-Inchoate means that something has just begun or is not fully developed.
-When a criminal act is planned extensively, someone can receive conspiracy charges.
+These are considered "inchoate" offenses, meaning they're not fully developed, but they may be punished as if they had been completed.
+Inchoate means something has just begun or is not fully developed.
+When a criminal act is planned, someone can be charged with conspiracy.